-- For 1 of the 3 recordings a score must be supplied, and must be marked at the point at which listening is to begin.
-Scores in PDF format are strongly preferred, however scores sent by mail and postmarked no later than July 1, 2013 are also acceptable.
+- For 1 of the 3 recordings a score in PDF format must be supplied, and must be marked at the point at which listening is to begin.
+If you cannot acquire a PDF score of any of your examples, please contact the Grants Manager for advice.

 - If project support is being requested for the work of a particular composer(s), please include a recording of a representative sample of the work of that composer(s), even if the recording is by performers other than the applicant ensemble.
 If necessary, the sample may be from a performance prior to the two performance seasons immediately prior to the application date, but should be as recent as possible.

 - For opera and ballet projects, the Fund strongly encourages, but does not require, video work samples of the company, any choreographer and the project’s director.
 Video samples should involve live performances of contemporary music.

 - A list of all performances and repertoire in the year for which support is being requested (the Support Year*), the current year, and the previous year.
 This should amount to three consecutive years of information.
 Works by American composers should be indicated by using boldface type for both the composer’s name and the name of the work.
 Please include timings of works.
 Please do not submit this list in the form of season brochures.

 - A list with award amounts of foundation, corporate, and government support for the Support Year*, the current year, and the previous year.
 This should amount to three consecutive years of support information.
 (Projections are acceptable for the support year and, to the extent necessary, the current year.)